tacemonster/tacy-and-terry-destroy-the-world/README.md

 ## License

 This program is licensed under the "GNU License".
-Please see the file `LICENSE` in the source distribution of this software for licent and terms.
+Please see the [LICENSE](https://www.github.com/tacemonster/tacy-and-terry-destroy-the-world/bloc/master/LICENSE]) file in the source distribution of this software for licent and terms.